ysyk2021/the-power-of-mindful-breathing-techniques-using-mindful-breathing-techniques-for-stress-relief-and/src/chapter-3-1.md

-Chapter 2: Definition and Characteristics of Mindful Breathing
+Definition and Characteristics of Mindful Breathing
 ==============================================================

 In this chapter, we will explore the definition and characteristics of mindful breathing.
 Understanding what mindful breathing entails is essential for developing a strong foundation in this transformative practice.